 The Center for Life Experience, Inc., originated in 2000 through the generous gift of a member of the Hays First Presbyterian Church.
 The initial vision behind CFLE was to build mutually supportive relationships among people with common challenges.
 Inclusive, ecumenical, and non-duplicative, CFLE was created to provide appropriately responsive action in regard to ever-changing community and societal needs and resources.

 From 2000-2010, CFLE’s Advisory Board and full-time Executive Director continually sought information from community members, assessing their changing needs.
 During this time, extensive research was undertaken to determine the optimal investment of CLFE’s resources.
 The credibility and support for the mission and vision of the CFLE gained many community partners and saw an increase in the need for peer-to-peer support groups.
 CFLE has responded with compassion to these increased needs.

-Now located in the Hadley Redevelopment Center at 205 E. 7th, Suite 251, Hays, Kansas, CFLE is now a stand-alone 501c3 striving to be responsive to societal changes and cultural values.
+Now located in the Hadley Redevelopment Center at 103 West 27th St., Oak Plaza -Suite C-6, Hays, Kansas, CFLE is now a stand-alone 501c3 striving to be responsive to societal changes and cultural values.
 Its Advisory Board draws upon a strong network of expertise and resources in refining CFLE’s focus to provide hope and healing.
 As public funding for social services has declined in Kansas over the last few years, sustainability of CFLE as a resource for the people of Hays and western Kansas continues to be a driving force central to its mission.